Our History

 Early in RTA’s story, the members realized what we were doing was not about making theater or a pathway to Broadway, but about self-development and change, what we now call ‘the process.’
 Throughout the years, I witnessed how finishing a drawing, learning a dance, or performing a role in a play gave incarcerated men and women a new sense of what is possible.
 For so many RTA participants, having experienced genuine achievement, they began looking to see what else can be accomplished – through academics, job training, or greater self-awareness.
 RTA alumnus Kenyatta Hughes said it best, ‘The arts make you think differently, so you can act differently, so you get different results…isn’t that the definition of rehabilitation?’

-There have been so many high points in my 27-year RTA journey, from being awarded game-changing grants from the Art for Justice Fund and the Mellon Foundation, the personal milestone of receiving an Honorary Doctorate from the State University of NY/Purchase College, to leading passionate staff and teaching artists.
+There have been so many high points in my 27-year RTA journey, from being awarded game-changing grants from the Art for Justice Fund and the Mellon Foundation, the personal milestone of receiving an Honorary Doctorate from Purchase College, State University of New York, to leading passionate staff and teaching artists.
 Most fulfilling, though, has been the privilege of personally knowing hundreds of RTA participants and alumni, all of whom learned to ‘trust the process’ and use the arts as a tool to transform and succeed.”

 – Katherine Vockins, Founder of RTA